In this Quest you will be doing some work at home on your family computer by checking on the type of virus protection you have installed.

 Malware: Malware is software that is intended to damage or disable computers and computer systems.

 Spyware: Spyware is software that aids in gathering information about a person or organization without their knowledge.

 - run anti-virus software

-1. Watch the movie at the top of this page (direct link to the recording)
+1. Watch the movie at the top of this page.

 Individuals or companies can monitor what you are doing on your computer by installing spyware.
 Some ways that you can tell your computer might be infected include sudden changes in the behavior of the computer.
 Be sure your operating system is up to date.

 2. Tonight: If you have a computer at home, check to make sure it has an up-to-date active antivirus software installed.
 If you don't have a computer at home, check with a relative or friend.

 Popular antivirus software includes a wide variety of products: